 General AOUN, the leader of the largest Christian bloc in the Lebanese parliament is manifestly an ally of Hezbollah and Iran.
 He managed to obtain HARIRI’s support, after long meetings, offering in exchange the prospective that HARIRI would be Lebanon’s prime minister for the next six years (the duration of the presidential mandate).

-HARIRI’s standpoint in the elections stirred controversy in his political group and within his popular base, several MPs having declared that they oppose such decision.[v]
+HARIRI’s standpoint in the elections stirred controversy in his political group and within his popular base, several MPs have declared that they oppose such a decision.[v]

 In fact, both Iran and Saudi Arabia do not need more confrontations on the regional scene, according to deputy editor in chief of the Lebanese daily An-Nahar: “They don’t want [new conflicts] in the Middle East.”[viii]

 General AOUN is not sparred from controversy, because he used to play a prominent role during the Lebanese civil war, when he served as a military commander and was standing against the Syrian occupation.
 General AOUN used to be a main opponent of the Syrian regime.
 However, his position shifted after he returned to Lebanon after a 15 year-long exile, which eventually boosted his political presence on the return.
 He proved to gain Iranian protection, given that he tailored his political views in order to please Tehran.[ix]